Exact, Average, and Broken Symmetries in a Simple Adaptive Monitored Circuit: Model and Terminology

 In a quantum circuit, we interpret $p$ and $1-p$ not as the coupling constant, but as the probability for the corresponding type of measurement to happen.
 To mimic the magnetic order and the ordering transition, one could consider two types of measurements that collapse the wavefunction into the $Z_iZ_j=1$ and $X_i=1$ subspaces respectively.
 However, postselections are not physical operations as the measurement outcomes are intrinsically random.
 Still, one may attempt to enhance the $ZZ$ measurements and ``enforce" $ZZ=1$ as much as possible, by feedbacks that switch the eigenstates of $ZZ$.

-More concretely, we start from a qubit chain with competing measurements and adaptive feedback.
+More concretely, we start from a qubit chain with competing measurements and adaptive feedback \cite{buchhold2022revealing,PhysRevB.108.L041103,odea2022entanglement,PhysRevB.107.224303}.
 Periodic boundary condition is chosen for simplicity, and the initial state is ferromagnetically ordered $\otimes\ket{0}$.
 For each time step, we sequentially perform the following for each site $i$: \begin{itemize} \item With probability $1-p$, we measure $X_i$. \item With probability $p$, we measure both $Z_{i-1}Z_{i}$ and $Z_{i}Z_{i+1}$.
 Depending on the measurement outcomes, we perform the following feedback: \begin{itemize} \item[$\circ$] If $Z_{i-1}Z_i=Z_iZ_{i+1}=-1$, apply $X$ on site $i$; \item[$\circ$] If $Z_{i-1}Z_i=Z_iZ_{i+1}=+1$, do nothing; \item[$\circ$] If $Z_{i-1}Z_i=-Z_iZ_{i+1}$, apply $X_i$ with probability $1/2$. \end{itemize} \end{itemize} After the feedback, at least one of $Z_{i-1}Z_i$ and $Z_iZ_{i+1}$ will be $+1$.
 (In the 3rd situation, it is already the case even without feedback, but we choose to perform the random flip for analytical convenience.)
+This updating rule is motivated by the classical majority-vote cellular automata \cite{PhysRevLett.55.657,book,Oliveira1992IsotropicMM,moore1997majority}, see also \cite{PhysRevLett.129.090404} for a quantum circuit model involving a similar updating rule.

 It is evident that the dynamics (updating rules) has a $\mathbb{Z}_2$ Ising symmetry:

 while the initial state explicitly breaks this symmetry.
 We deliberately choose this symmetry-broken initial state to highlight the restoration of exact or weak symmetries in the steady states.